Legal Notice

 • For fee-based advisory accounts and managed accounts, we disclose the fee rates to you in the account opening documents.

-• We have implemented a comprehensive supervision program that is reasonably designed to detect, among other things, conflicts of interests between our representatives and clients with regards to trading activities and inappropriate trading.
+• We have implemented a comprehensive supervision program that is reasonably designed to detect, among other things, conflicts of interests between Desjardins Securities representatives and clients with regard to trading activities and inappropriate trading.

 6. Referral arrangements

-As part of its activities, Desjardins Securities may enter into referral arrangements with business partners, including with the business partners members of the same financial group, the Desjardins Group.
+As part of its activities, Desjardins Securities may enter into referral arrangements with business partners, including with the business partner members of the same financial group, Desjardins Group.

 The terms of our referral arrangement will be set out in writing and provided to you prior to the account opening, either through the delivery of this Statement of Principles or otherwise.

-Such disclosures will allow you to make an informed decision with respect to the referral and assess any potential conflicts of interest.
+Such disclosures will allow you to make an informed decision with respect to the referral, when applicable, and assess any potential conflicts of interest.

 We undertake periodic reviews of our referral arrangements in order to ensure that the referral fees received or given do not encourage practices incompatible with our obligations toward our clients.